marcelluscaio/game-marketplace/README.md

 ### Future

+- [ ] Project architecture
+  - [x] Delete View folder.
+Screens are components.
+There are components living inside of them.
+If they are shared, they are sent to the root of components (inside global folder)
+  - [ ] Schemas are my model (Prisma is also the model)
+  - [ ] Services - This one references the database and calls the database methods, applying business logic.
+This avoids creating things on the database that break business logic
+  - [ ] Controllers (Actions) - This one gets data from a request, and calls a service.
+It also deals with the response and sends to the client.
+In the controller the type is unknown (because we never know what is coming from a request, right?
+So we need to make the assertions)
+- [ ] Organize imports
 - [ ] Add mask to input to avoid '01'
+- [ ] Just add the error markup if there is error
 - [ ] Integration between React hook form and buy/sell form
 - [ ] Gold update when setting buy
 - [ ] Create custom select